 Verse 4-"Yet I hold this against you [KJV 'I have somewhat against thee']: You have forsaken your first love [KJV 'thou hast left thy first love']."

 Those are stinging words, "You have left your first love."
 The Greek term aphiemi means "to forsake, to let go."
-It's translated "divorce" in 1 Corinthians 7:11.
-The order here in the Greek is emphatic, "Your first love you have left."
+It's actually translated "divorce" in 1 Corinthians 7:11.
+I've never met a couple in crisis yet that entered marriage planning to divorce each other.
+But as time passed, something happened to their love.
+And the same thing happened to this church.
+The order in the Greek sentence is emphatic.
+Jesus says, "Your first love you have left."

+Put that into context.
 Thirty-five years earlier Paul commended this same church, saying he never stopped giving thanks for them because of their faith in Christ and love for the saints (Eph 1:15-16).
-But that was 35 years ago.
-These are now second generation Christians in Ephesus.
-They were still doctrinally sound, but something had happened to their love.
+But that was then, thirty-five years ago.
+Now those original church members are older, plus there's brand new crop of younger church members present, second generation Christians.
+Oh, their doctrinal statement is still sound, and their programs are running like a machine, but something's missing.